-Made in America-support our economy while cutting back on shipping buy trying to only by American made products.
+Made in America-support our economy while cutting back on shipping by trying to only buy American made products.

 Try buying organic and natural

 Clothes and other cloth items made from organic cotton, wool, soy, hemp or bamboo cloth items.